Dabendorf/INF237-AlgoritmeEngineering/README.md

 ### Geometry 1

 #### Imperfect GPS
-There are given coordinates and timestamps when a walker was at these positions.
+There are given coordinates and timestamps when a walker was at these positions.<br/>

-Also, there is a time intervall at which GPS measures the positions.
+Also, there is a time intervall at which GPS measures the positions.<br/>
 Calculate how much the GPS distance differs from the real walking distance

 Solution: